How to Get a Title Loan with the Title Not in My Name

 1. Provide all the necessary documentation: Make sure you have all the required documentation, including a bill of sale, affidavit, or power of attorney.

-2. Shop around: Compare rates, fees, and terms from multiple lenders to find the best deal.
+2. Compare rates, fees, and terms from multiple lenders to find the best deal.

 3. Be prepared to negotiate: If a lender offers you a high-interest rate or unfavorable terms, don’t be afraid to negotiate.